By: Gene Walden, Senior Finance Editor April 02, 2019

 - Increased income.
 A sudden boost to your income – through a raise at work or some other source – would be one of the most obvious opportunities to increase your investment contributions.
 And one of the best times to begin making those investments may be immediately after you get a raise – before you get accustomed to your higher income and all of the tempting ways to spend it.

 - After paying off a debt.
 You may have additional money available to invest each month after you’ve paid off a debt, such as a car loan, home equity loan, college loan, or even smaller loans for things like appliances or furnishings.
 And, again, a good time to start investing that extra cash may be immediately after paying off one of your loans – and before you’re tempted to find other uses for that money.
-(See: How to Scrounge Up $50 a Month for Your Investment Plan)
+(See: 10 Ideas to Save $50 a Month or More to Invest)

 - After a windfall.
 Another opportunity to boost your long-term investment portfolio would be after receiving a windfall, such as a bonus at work, a big commission check, inheritance, or a tax refund.
 If you invest your windfall rather than spending it, that could pay big dividends over time.
 (See: Putting Your Windfall to Work for the Long Term)